-Customers nowadays have many ways to interact with businesses, from traditionally brick-and-mortar stores to numerous types of digital channels and devices.
-Given the global growing trend of online shopping, many companies have embarked on an omnichannel transformation by investing in beauty technology innovations.
+Customers nowadays have many ways to interact with businesses, from traditionally brick-and-mortar stores to numerous digital channels and devices.
+Given the growing global trend of online shopping, many companies have embarked on an omnichannel transformation by investing in beauty technology innovations.

-As consumers become more digital savvy, they prefer to combine different modes of engagement before making a decision.
+As consumers become more digital savvy, they prefer to combine different modes of engagement before deciding.
 The customer journey now is more complicated than ever, which can vary drastically by customer type.

 Therefore, success in the beauty industry is more than just high-quality products themselves.
-It's critical for brands and retailers to deliver a useful, enjoyable, and seamless customer experience that is supported by novel omnichannel strategy and disrupting AI/AR solutions.
+Brands and retailers must deliver a valuable, enjoyable, and seamless customer experience supported by novel omnichannel strategies and disrupting AI/AR solutions.

 "Try before buy" shopping challenge

-Given the personal characteristic of the beauty sector, beauty brands/retailers and consumers face the same problem in matching the right products to the right customers, in both online and offline worlds.
+Given the beauty sector's characteristics, beauty brands/retailers and consumers face the same problem in matching the right products to the right customers, in both online and offline worlds.

 Several beauty shoppers love visiting stores to play with makeup products and enjoy the atmosphere at beauty counters without clear purchasing intent in mind.
 In this case, in-store experience and recommendations from beauty associates have a strong influence over their decisions.
-However, the most common challenge is the shortage of capacity and human resources in assisting every single consumer to find perfect-matching products.
+However, the most common challenge is the shortage of capacity and human resources to help consumers find perfect-matching products.

 They will feel more at ease purchasing beauty products online if they can sample as many products as possible at the location of their choice.

 "Try before buy" has become the mantra of modern shoppers.
-They have various available options to consult before shopping, and sometimes they’re lost in the midst of the journey.
+They have various available options to consult before shopping, and sometimes they're lost amid the journey.

 Bringing online elements into the in-store environment

-In offline settings, AR 3D Virtual Try-On enables brands and retailers to provide novel offline experiences and increased engagement through seamless access to digital content, product features, variations, availability, and price comparisons.
+AR 3D Virtual Try-On enables brands and retailers to provide novel offline experiences and increased engagement through seamless access to digital content, product features, variations, availability, and price comparisons in offline settings.
 The shoppers could try on a new eyeshadow palette using smart mirrors installed at every section throughout the store, tablets, or even their mobile phone with single-click access to the application.

-Not only does the virtual makeup solution help reduce waiting time for beauty advisors to assist each buyer, but it can also increase brand loyalty and offer a special experience for individual shoppers.
+Not only does the virtual makeup solution help reduce waiting time for beauty advisors to assist each buyer, but it can also increase brand loyalty and offer a a unique experience for individual shoppers.

 Integrating in-store experiences into the online world

 Augmented reality brings out many opportunities to facilitate omnichannel customer experiences by integrating offline experiences into the e-commerce environment.
-The absence of direct product trial is an acknowledged challenge of customers once starting their beauty product discovery online, leading to shopping cart abandonment and product returns.
+The absence of direct product trials is an acknowledged challenge for customers once they start their beauty product discovery online, leading to the abandonment of shopping carts and product returns.

-AR applications can bridge the gap between offline and online shopping and offer an authentic beauty customer experience across multiple touchpoints.
+AR applications can bridge offline and online shopping and offer an authentic beauty customer experience across multiple touchpoints.

 Customers now can try the most trending makeup looks or the top-selling lipsticks at home with their own devices, desktop, tablet, and mobile phone.
-They can read product reviews online, watch video tutorials of beauty gurus, and even having online video consultations with beauty advisors without actually visiting the stores.
+They can read product reviews online, watch beauty gurus video tutorials, and even have online video consultations with beauty advisors without actually visiting the stores.

-To resolve customers' pain points and understand their feelings, thoughts, and behaviors in each step of the whole customer journey, developing an effective omnichannel strategy facilitated by AI/AR applications is more essential than ever.
+To resolve customers' pain points and understand their feelings, thoughts, and behaviors in each step of the customer journey, developing an effective omnichannel strategy facilitated by AI/AR applications is essential.
 Digitalization will continue to evolve and be the driving force in shaping the customer journey across all channels and devices.

-Looking ahead, beauty brands and retailers that are able to offer an experiential and customized journey will ultimately win customers' loyalty and escalate revenue from those personalization and virtual try-on initiatives.
+Looking ahead, beauty brands and retailers that can offer an experiential and customized journey will ultimately win customers' loyalty and escalate revenue from those personalization and virtual try-on initiatives.